RanbirSDeol/project-manager/README.md

-# Project CRUD Application
+# Project Manager

-This project allows you to create, read, update, and delete projects, while also tracking progress using an SQLite database.
+Project Manager is a fullstack application which allows you to store, and track current projects you are working on.
+This application also allows you to upload an image to visually be able to see what each project represents.
+Moreover, you can track progress, and a favorite certain projects.
+Finally, you can fully manipulate projects, since this program follows CRUD: (create, read, update, and delete projects).

 # Using the Program